openeuler-mirror/website-v2/web-ui/docs/en/other/lifecycle/README.md

 - **LTS release**: released every 2 years, and community support is provided for 4 years starting the release date.
 The community's first LTS version, openEuler 20.03 LTS, was officially released in March 20th.

-- **Community Innovation release**: released every 6 months between 2 LTS releases and 6 months' support is provided.The next version will be released in March 2021.
+- **Community Innovation release**: released every 6 months between 2 LTS releases and 6 months' support is provided.The next version will be released in September 2021.

 ![](./lifecycle.png)